 - useful study materials.

-Learners requiring counselling services are encouraged to the contact the course coordinator to assist with identifying appropriate community services for learners to contact including:
+Students requiring counselling services are encouraged to the contact the course coordinator to assist with identifying appropriate community services for students to contact including:

 - Local community and welfare agencies for support services such as emergency and permanent housing, legal advice and cultural, welfare and family/relationship support